ray-x/navigator.lua/README.md

 - Easy code navigation, view diagnostic errors, see relationships of functions, variables

-- A plugin combines power of LSP and 🌲🏡 Treesitter together.
+- A plugin combines the power of LSP and 🌲🏡 Treesitter together.
 Not only provids a better highlight but also help you analyse symbol context effectively.

 Here are some examples